kevinvv/A-Novice-Video-Vibration-Analysis-Framework-with-Motion-Magnification/README.md

 for i in *.MP4; do ffmpeg -y -r 50 -i  "$i" -c:v libx264 -profile:v high -vf scale=-640:420 -preset slow -crf 23 -an "${i%.*}_compressed.mp4"; done
 ```

 If you are working with videos that have a different framerate, which can be checked with ffprobe "filename", you might want to make the framerates of the video the same.
 We made every video 50 fps.
-The video is playback speed not recording speed.
+The video  playback is changed but the original frames are not lost.

 ```bash
 ffmpeg -y -r 50 -i IMG_5192.MOV -an IMG_5192_50.MOV